Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 In order to make things easier to understand, I would wish to start with an inaccuate premise: we can view neural network models as functions that takes some sort of matrix as inputs, do some sort of matrix computations, and output another matrix as the final result.
 What makes one neural network different from others is how the computation is carried out.
 It's like \(y=a \times x^2\) is a different function from \(y=a \times sin(x)\), only that in the case of neural network, both x and y are matrices, and the math is much complicated.
 When it comes to model training, we are essentially trying to find values gives best fit to the data.<br>

-There's an important assumption here: just because model fits the data well does not mean the model describes mechanisms behind the data.
-For example, we <i>definitely</i> can fit \(y=a \times sin(x) + b\) to a normal distribution data (like distribution of customer spendings in McDonald's), and it's prob going to be a pretty good fit, but this does not mean the sine function has anything to do with explaining the normal distribution.
-A good model does not always need to be description, a good model just needs to be useful for its purpose.<br>
+There's an important assumption here: just because a model fits the data well does not mean the model describes the mechanisms behind the data.
+For example, we <i>definitely</i> can fit \(y=a \times sin(x) + b\) to a normal distribution data (like distribution of customer spendings in McDonald's), and it's probably going to be a pretty good fit, but this does not mean the sine function has anything to do with explaining the normal distribution.
+A good model does not always need to be a description; a good model just needs to be useful for its purpose.<br>

-Transformers are preciesly these kinds of models: they are, surprisingly good at fitting into all sorts of data whilst the math behind the model probably doesn't have much to do with the mechanisms behind.
-We don't know how transformers works so well for text-based tasks.
+Transformers are precisely these kinds of models: they are, surprisingly good at fitting into all sorts of data whilst the math behind the model probably doesn't have much to do with the mechanisms behind.
+We don't know how transformers work so well for text-based tasks.
 At least not yet.
-Originally, transformer was designed as an add-on to the text-processing neural network models in order to tackle with some tricky problems (these problems are not the main forcus of the current blogpost so I'm skipping them, but [here's a good article if you were interested](https://towardsdatascience.com/beautifully-illustrated-nlp-models-from-rnn-to-transformer-80d69faf2109/)).
-We just happened to discover that transformers alone is good enough to solve these problems, we just need to make the transformers much bigger.
-So that's where the Aİ bloom started: GPT2 solved issues in GPT1 by simply being 10 times bigger; the most-recently open-sourced [pretrained GPT-Oss](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1), is 200 times bigger than [the previous openpsourced model, GPT2](https://huggingface.co/openai-community/gpt2) <i>(note: GPT-OSS is structurlly different from the original GPT2 but the fundamental ideas are the same.)</i>.
-There are even speculations suggesting transformer neural network models can be seen as some sort of universal function approximator.
-That is, it's capacable of 'approximate' other formulas/ functions with certain degree of accuracy, providing the model itself is big enough (['universal approximation theorem'](https://en.wikipedia.org/wiki/Universal_approximation_theorem)). <br>
+Originally, transformer was designed as an add-on to text-processing neural network models in order to tackle some tricky problems (these problems are not the main focus of the current blogpost so I'm skipping them, but [here's a good article if you were interested](https://towardsdatascience.com/beautifully-illustrated-nlp-models-from-rnn-to-transformer-80d69faf2109/)).
+We just happened to discover that transformers alone is good enough to solve these problems; we just need to make the transformers much bigger.
+So that's where the AI boom started: GPT2 solved issues in GPT1 by simply being 10 times bigger; the most-recently open-sourced [pretrained GPT-OSS](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) is 200 times bigger than [the previous open-sourced model, GPT2](https://huggingface.co/openai-community/gpt2) <i>(note: GPT-OSS is structurally different from the original GPT2 but the fundamental ideas are the same.)</i> There are even speculations suggesting transformer neural network models can be seen as some sort of universal function approximator.
+That is, it's capable of 'approximating' other formulas/functions with a certain degree of accuracy, providing the model itself is big enough (['universal approximation theorem'](https://en.wikipedia.org/wiki/Universal_approximation_theorem)). <br>

 ## Transformer Model Architecture
 ### Overview
-At conceptual level, the general idea behind transformer models are is actually pretty intuitive.
-We can roughly divide the model calclations into three stages:
+At conceptual level, the general idea behind transformer models is actually pretty intuitive.
+We can roughly divide the model calculations into three stages:
 {{< timeline >}}

 {{< timelineItem icon="code" header="Stage 1" badge="Embedding" subheader="The input gets converted into vectors or matrices." >}}